 Please refer to this article on why language matters, which includes an up-to-date (September 2022) comparison and glossary of poor wording and preferred, person-centered language.
 If you find better or more current glossaries, please share them through our feedback form.

-Dr. Sonya Norman will review documented disparities women face in medical and academic careers and discuss strategies that can help women successfully communicate and negotiate in their workplace to meet their goals.
-This session will also include a panel discussion and Q&A for the last 30 minutes.
+Many thanks to Dr. Sonya Norman for joining us to review the documented disparities women face in medical and academic careers and discussing strategies that can help women successfully communicate and negotiate in their workplace to meet their goals.

 Please provide any feedback you wish to share with SD CFAR on topics related to justice, equity, diversity, and/or inclusion.
 We invite you to share information to help foster a culture of inclusive excellence within SD CFAR.
 These include suggestions, resources, educational opportunities, and other ideas to help our Center expand our work in this area.